Exhibitions

 Current Exhibitions

 The Nancy and Rich Kinder Building's second-floor galleries feature Constructed Dialogues: Selections from the Latin American Collection.
 The exhibition brings together avant-garde groups and independent artists from Argentina, Brazil, Colombia, Uruguay, and Venezuela who have been active between the 1920s and today.
 The works are arranged in a way that creates thought-provoking contrasts across time and place, and they engage with the theoretical and artistic legacy of international Constructivism.
-The exhibition marks the first permanent installation of Latin American art at the MFAH.

 Past Exhibitions

-ERNESTO NETO: SunForceOceanLife (2021)
+Ernesto Neto: SunForceOceanLife (2021)

 The Museum's summer installation, SunForceOceanLife (2021), by Brazilian artist Ernesto Neto, is a suspended walkway in Cullinan Hall.
 Visitors can explore the massive, spiraling structure with interactive pathways of vibrant materials woven into engaging patterns.
 Ernesto Neto's multi-sensory environments have captivated audiences globally.
 The exhibition takes inspiration from Brazil's diverse cultures.